There are a few things you need to learn before authoring documents with XMLmind XML Editor:

 The node path bar, found above the document view, indicates what is selected or when there is no explicit selection, the element containing the caret.

-The text selection works like in any word processor or text editor.
-Few editing operations apply to the text selection:
+The text selection, which is given a pink background color, works like in any word processor or text editor.
+Few editing commands apply to the text selection:

-All the editing operations apply to the node selection.
+Most editing commands apply to the node selection.

 The node selection may comprise several sibling nodes, for example, two contiguous paragraphs.
 The easiest way to extend the node selection is to Shift-click before or after the thin red frame.